UnderDev/Api-DataRepresentationAndQuerying/README.md

 You can get a list of Playgrounds based on the Equipment the playground has (List_of_Eq) using a GET method at the following URL:*http://playgrounds.ie/equipment/[List_of_Eq]*

-From the url above, [List_of_Eq] is where the user could enter in the type of equipment they want the playground to contain Eg: swings, slide.
+From the URL above, [List_of_Eq] is where the user could enter in the type of equipment they want the playground to contain Eg: swings, slide.
 The user would then be provided  with a list of playgrounds that have the equipment there looking for.

 The data will be returned in JSON format, with the following properties for each Playground: